The best things to do in Saint Lucia

 Go diving

-If you want to be fully immersed in the underwater world, go diving.
-St Lucia has a lot of diving spots and the coral here is pristine, with plenty of fish and other sea creatures.
+If you want to fully immerse yourself in the underwater world, go diving.
+Saint Lucia has a lot of diving spots and the coral here is pristine, with plenty of fish and other sea creatures.
 There are lots of diving operators to choose from and many offer beginner to experienced level courses as well as fun dives.

 Eat, drink, and be merry